 ‘Researcher in the Archive Residency Submission’

-We aim to hold interviews in May and begin the residency on Monday 4th June 2018.
+We aim to hold interviews in May and begin the residency in June 2018.

 For an informal discussion about the residency or your application, please contact: